-The CO enables FIPS mode by configuring the Authorization key: Switch(config)# fips authorization-key <128 bit, i.e, 16 hex byte key>
+7. The CO enables FIPS mode of operation by configuring the Authorization key:

+Switch(config)# fips authorization-key <128 bit, i.e, 16 hex byte key>

-- 8. The CO may configure the modules to use RADsec for authentication.
-If the modules are configured to use RADsec, the Crypto Officer must define RADIUS or shared secret keys that are at least 8 characters long, including at least one letter and at least one number. - 9.
+- 8. The CO may configure the module to use RADsec for authentication.
+If the module is configured to use RADsec, the Crypto Officer must define RADIUS or shared secret keys that are at least 8 characters long, including at least one letter and at least one number.5 - 9.
 The CO shall only assign users to a privilege level 1 (the default). - 10.
 The CO shall not assign a command to any privilege level other than its default.